Did Your Lawyer Have a Conflict of Interest?

 Conflicts of interest present some of the most frequent, difficult, and dangerous problems confronting lawyers, ranking as one of 10 most common legal malpractice claims made, according to the American Bar Association’s Standing Committee on Lawyers’ Professional Liability.

 The problems are common because lawyers must screen for possible conflicts of interest with every new client.
 The problems are difficult because the ethics rules are complex and confusing.
-The problems are dangerous because the public is very aware of self-dealing by lawyers, politicians, and others, and the pain and harm that self-dealing and conflicts of interest have recently caused our country.
+They are dangerous because the public is very aware of self-dealing by lawyers, politicians, and others, and the pain and harm that self-dealing and conflicts of interest have recently caused our country.

 People understand loyalty.
 They also understand when a lawyer has been disloyal.
 Few accusations will inflame a jury more than the charge that a defendant-lawyer has betrayed his or her client.
 The charge plays into the public mythology that lawyers are dishonest and avaricious.
 While the mythology may be just that, when there is credible evidence in a legal malpractice trial that the defendant lawyer was disloyal to the client, the charge will resonate with the jury.